Chronic myeloid leukemia

 In 3 days, without leaving home.

-What are the symptoms of myeloid leukemia?
+What are the symptoms of laryngeal cancer?

 Do you have any of these symptoms?

-How is chronic myeloid leukemia diagnosed?
+How is chronic myeloid leukaemia diagnosed?

-With the suspicion of CML, a bone marrow biopsy should be performed.
+If CML is suspected, a bone marrow biopsy should be performed.
 The bone marrow examination should include a genetic study where the existence of the Philadelphia chromosome will be demonstrated.

 CML is developed in three phases.
 The initial phase, called chronic phase, which over time evolves, previously passing through an acceleration phase, to an acute phase in which CML is transformed into acute leukemia.
 The treatment will depend on the phase in which the disease is found.